 - Choose MEL Style (Portrait, Portrait Compact, Landscape or Landscape Compact).

-- Type the number of rows.
+- Type in the number of rows the table should display.

-- Choose a ATA Chapter.
+- Choose an ATA Chapter.

 - Fill in the data in the fields and Save the page.